artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

 :term:`drop-down menu`.

 Click on "Physical storage" to show the Physical storage check box.
-Check the box to allow unauthenicated users to see storage information or uncheck to disallow.
+Check the box to allow unauthenticated users to see storage information or uncheck to disallow.
 Click save.

 If visible, physical storage information will appear in the right hand column